oleksis/pylauncher/README.txt

 Variants of the launcher
 ------------------------

-There are four variants of the launcher MSI which you can download:
+There are six variants of the launcher MSI which you can download:

 launcher.msi        32-bit launcher, installs to \Program Files\Python Launcher
 launcher.amd64.msi  64-bit launcher, installs to \Program Files\Python Launcher
-launchsys.msi       32-bit launcher, installs to Windows\System32
+launchsys.msi       32-bit launcher, installs to \Windows\System32
-launchsys.amd64.msi 64-bit launcher, installs to Windows\System32
+launchsys.amd64.msi 64-bit launcher, installs to \Windows\System32
+launchwin.msi       32-bit launcher, installs to \Windows
+launchwin.amd64.msi 64-bit launcher, installs to \Windows

 One advantage of the versions which install to the Windows System32 folder is that you can invoke the launcher itself more easily, using just "py" or "pyw",